 This process was long and full of doubts because, as probably many of you, I had been brought up to believe that I could not be healthy and strong without meat and (cow) milk.
 It turns out it cannot be farther from the truth.
 Consequently, years ago my husband and I started by abandoning:

-processed foods (refined sugars, salt, flour, sodas, ready made supermarket food, candy…),
+processed foods (refined sugars, salt and flour; sodas; ready made supermarket food; industrial breakfast cereals; candy…),

 McDonalds and similar junk makers,